kibook/s1kd-tools/EXAMPLE.md

 -   `DMC-MYPRJ-A-00-00-00-00A-040A-D_001-00_EN-CA.XML`

-However, if you prefer to use an existing version control system such as git or SVN, it is often more useful for each file to represent a whole object, since these systems typically track changes based on filenames.
+However, if you prefer to use an existing version control system such as Git or SVN, it is often more useful for each file to represent a whole object, since these systems typically track changes based on filenames.

 The s1kd-tools support an alternate naming convention for this case.
 Specifying the -N option to certain tools will omit the issue and inwork numbers from filenames of CSDB objects.
 Taking the s1kd-newdm tool example from above, but adding the -N option as follows: